 not been any previous incidents involving breaches of privacy in

 the office and employees were aware of the importance of protecting

 On the basis of the above, the Arbitrator concluded that while

-Ms. M had been the victim of the tort of intrusion upon seclusion,
+Ms. M had been the victim of the tort of intrusion upon seclusion

 the Employer was not vicariously liable.
-She characterized Employee
+She characterized

-purposes accessed the grievor's EI file"—actions
+her own purposes accessed the grievor's EI file."
+Actions

-that were not condoned by the Employer or for its benefit.
+which were not condoned by the Employer or for its benefit.

 Whether employers are vicariously liable for the tort of